DF-Stecker-Expert-Panel/DR-GW-payload/draft-ietf-payload-tetra-00.md

 ptime:
 :   see RFC 4566 [@!RFC4566].

-drgw-fe:
-:   As long as there is no official RTP payload definition from IETF this proprietary parameter ("digital radio gateway forum of experts") is marked with the only possible value 1.
-It marks the session to be established according to this specification.

 Security considerations:
-See Section 7 of RFC 4867 [@RFC4867].
+:   See Section [] (#Security) of RFC XXXX.
+      [RFC Editor: Upon publication as an RFC, please replace "XXXX" with the number assigned to this document and remove this note.]

 Interoperability considerations: